chevere/parameter/README.md

 `namespace Chevere\Parameter`

 When working with reiterative interfaces you may want to delegate validation on the *caller* and not directly in the function body.
-This will save you time as validation wraps your function/method IO, you only need to worry about validation rules and wire the thing.
+This will save you time as validation wraps your function I/O, you only need to worry about validation rules and wire the thing.

 This works with `ReflectionFunction` and `ReflectionMethod`.